martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 # Acknowledgements

 This problem would not have been discovered if it weren't for discussions with Sam Scott, Hugo Krawczyk, and Richard Barnes.
-A solution similar to the one presented here was first proposed by Karthik Bhargavan.
+A solution similar to the one presented here was first proposed by Karthik Bhargavan who provided valuable input on this document.
 Thyla van der Merwe assisted with a formal model of the solution.
 Adam Roach provided useful input.